St James’s Palace Stakes Preview: Tips, Betting Offers and Odds, 4.20 at Ascot, 18th June 2019

 Odds correct at the time of writing and are subject to change.

-- Check out our Royal Ascot betting offers and bonuses page!
+- Offers coming soon.
+In in the meantime, check out our Royal Ascot betting offers and bonuses page!

 - 2016 – Galileo Gold – jockey Frankie Dettori, trainer Hugo Palmer

 - 2015 – Gleneagles – jockey Ryan Moore, trainer Aidan O’Brien

 - 2014 – Kingman – jockey James Doyle, trainer John Gosden

 - 2013 – Dawn Approach – jockey Kevin Manning, trainer Jim Bolger

 - 2012 – Most Improved – jockey Kieren Fallon, trainer Brian Meehan

 - 2011 – Frankel – jockey Tom Queally, trainer Sir Henry Cecil